vivisect/vivisect/README.md

 ## The Power of Scripts with Vivisect

-You can script up meanial tasks or powerful techniques using simple Python scripts from either the command-line or the GUI.
+You can script up menial tasks or powerful techniques using simple Python scripts from either the command-line or the GUI.

 Scripts are loaded and run as any python code is run from the command line.